chineduknight/firefly/frontend/README.md

 ## 🎯 About The App

 Knight Pokémon is a modern web app that fetches Pokémon data from a custom backend connected to PokeAPI.
-It provides a smooth browsing experience with large Pokémon cards, server-driven infinite scrolling, detailed modal views, and favorites management stored in MongoDB.
+It provides a smooth browsing experience with large Pokémon cards, **server-driven pagination & search**, detailed modal views, and favorites management stored in MongoDB.

 The application focuses on: